11 |

 The photos below show a nest, with eggs, found in mid May 2010, when conditions near Muscat were getting hot (40 C) and dry.
 Trees in wadis that had blossomed earlier were clearly losing their foliage and were drying; difficult conditions to raise chicks, because the nest was relatively easy to spot.

-The usual basic affair called a dove's nest, here found inside a
+The usual basic affair called a dove's nest, here a Laughing Dove's,

 |